The Muppets Celebrate Jim Henson: Production notes

 The set used for this special intentionally combines elements from the backstage set used in The Muppet Show and the control room set used in The Jim Henson Hour.
 The special was later syndicated alongside The Muppet Show.

+In later airings, Whitmire's performance of Kermit was redubbed and pitched down for unknown reasons.

 This would be one of the last productions Richard Hunt performed Scooter and Janice before his death in 1992.

 The logo for the special incorporated characters from all three of Henson's most widely known productions, with Kermit, Miss Piggy, and Fozzie joined by Gobo Fraggle and a Doozer from Fraggle Rock, and Cookie Monster from Sesame Street.